angsanley/stanley.id/content/projects/adab.md

 ## Navigating the Technical Realm

-ADAB offers accessibility through both web and mobile platforms.
-The web app was constructed using Vue.js, while the Android app, natively developed, boasts iOS support on the horizon.
-Both iterations are powered by an Express backend, supported by a MySQL database.
+ADAB provides accessibility across both web and mobile platforms.
+The web app was built using Vue.js, while the mobile app was developed natively for Android.
+We are actively working to expand its compatibility to iOS in the near future.
+Both variations are supported by an Express backend and backed by a MySQL database.

 During its developmental phase, Chrome and Android's native speech-to-text API facilitated real-time transcription of lecturers' words into text, relayed to students via Socket.io.
 Our roadmap includes transitioning to Google Cloud Speech to Text API in the near future.